OfficialMagic8/languages/README.md

 </div>

-Magic8 is an interactive Discord Bot circled around the IRL game, Magic 8 ball!
+Magic8 is an interactive Discord Bot circled around the well knowwn game, Magic 8 ball!
 With Magic8 you can ask it a question and get a funny response!
-There are a lot more options and command that make Magic8 very unique such as \*top which displays the top 10 servers that use the 8ball command!
-Magic8 is very good for fun/social/community servers as it will bring a laugh to everyone!
+With this bot comes many customizable features such as the responses you get and the channel the bot works in!
+Suggestions and ideas are accepted and appreciated.